Dyson Corrale vs ghd Platinum+: which straighteners are worth spending your money on?

 (Image credit: Dyson/GHD/Future)

 The Dyson Corrale does have lots of good features.
-It’s cordless, which is great for on the go, and puts the focus on hair health (thanks to the flexing plates and adjustable temperature), which will be an important factor for anyone who uses heat on their hair regularly.
-Weirdly, although it’s technically hotter than the GHD Platinum+, hair feels cooler when it comes out of the Dyson Corrale.
-You can read this in two ways: either one brand isn’t being honest about their temperatures, or the Dyson is transferring the heat onto the hair in a way that doesn’t feel as harsh.
-Either way, there’s no denying that this is good news for already damaged or fragile hair.
+It’s cordless, which is great for on the go styling, and puts the focus on hair health thanks to the flexing plates and adjustable temperature – an important factor for anyone who uses heat on their hair regularly.
+Weirdly, although it’s technically hotter than the ghd Platinum+, we found that the hair feels cooler when it comes out of the Dyson Corrale.
+You can read this in one of two ways: either one brand isn’t being honest about their temperatures (unlikely), or the Corrale transfers heat onto the hair in a way that doesn’t feel as harsh.
+Either way, there’s no denying that this is good news for those with hair that is already damaged or fragile.

-On the other hand, the GHD Platinum+ is a more traditional straightener with a cord (so using it without a plug handy isn’t an option) but the results are smoother, sleeker, and longer-lasting than the Dyson offers.
-There’s slightly more risk of damaging the hair, but this is tempered by the breakage-reducing floating plates and temperature-regulating features.
-If you want a more affordable straightener that’s going to leave hair soft, shiny, and straight until your next shampoo then go for the GHD Platinum+.
-If avoiding damage is top of your agenda, and you prefer a smoother finish while still retaining volume, the Dyson Corrale is the one for you.
+On the other hand, the ghd Platinum+ is a more traditional straightener with a cord (so plugging it in is mandatory) but the results are smoother, sleeker, and longer-lasting than the Dyson's.
+In theory, there’s slightly more risk of hair damage, but this is tempered by the breakage-reducing floating plates and temperature-regulating features.
+If you want a more affordable straightener that’s going to leave hair soft, shiny and straight until your next shampoo then go for the ghd Platinum+.
+But if avoiding damage is top of your agenda and you prefer a smoother finish while still retaining some volume – and you want cordless functionality – the Dyson Corrale is the one for you.

 Jess Beech